-On 16 September 2021, WM Cayman II, an indirect wholly owned subsidiary of WML, as borrower and WML as guarantor, entered into a facility agreement with, among others, Bank of China Limited, Macau Branch as agent and a syndicate of lenders, pursuant to which the lenders will make available in an aggregate amount of HK\$11.71 billion equivalent revolving unsecured credit facility consisting of one tranche in an amount of US\$312.5 million (approximately HK\$2.45 billion) and one tranche in an amount of HK\$9.26 billion to WM Cayman II.
-WM Cayman II has the ability to upsize the total WM Cayman II Revolver by an additional US\$1.00 billion (approximately HK\$7.84 billion) under the facility agreement and related agreements upon the satisfaction of various conditions.
+On 16 September 2021, WM Cayman II, an indirect wholly owned subsidiary of WML, as borrower and WML as guarantor, entered into a facility agreement with, among others, Bank of China Limited, Macau Branch as agent and a syndicate of lenders, pursuant to which the lenders made available in an aggregate amount of HK\$11.70 billion equivalent revolving unsecured credit facility consisting of a U.S. dollar tranche in an amount of US\$312.5 million (approximately HK\$2.44 billion) and a Hong Kong dollar tranche in an amount of HK\$9.26 billion to WM Cayman II.
+WM Cayman II has the ability to upsize the total WM Cayman II Revolver by an additional US\$1.00 billion (approximately HK\$7.81 billion) under the facility agreement and related agreements upon the satisfaction of various conditions.

-The borrowings under the WM Cayman II Revolver bore interest at LIBOR or HIBOR plus a margin of 1.875% to 2.875% per annum based on WM Cayman II's leverage ratio on a consolidated basis subject to a floor on the interest rate margin of 2.625% per annum through 30 June 2023.
+The borrowings under the WM Cayman II Revolver bear interest at Term SOFR, plus a credit adjustment spread of 0.10% (subject to a minimum floor of 0.00%) or HIBOR plus a margin of 1.875% to 2.875% per annum based on WM Cayman II's leverage ratio on a consolidated basis.
+The final maturity of all outstanding loans under the revolving facility is 16 September 2025.